secwexen/secwexen-arsenal/docs/usage.md

 ```

 > [!NOTE]
-> - Offensive tools must only be used in environments where you have explicit authorization.
 > - Some scripts may require **root / admin privileges**
 > - Defensive tools may need access to system logs or firewall APIs